CS490iOS/Celebrity-Recognizer/README.md

 - [X] User can take a picture of the celebrity
 - [X] User can upload the picture of a celebrity from their photo library
 - [X] User can login and logout
-- [ ] User can view previously recognized celebrities
+- [X] User can view previously recognized celebrities
-- [ ] User can tap a celebrity to view details, including popular and recent movies
+- [X] User can tap a celebrity to view details, including popular and recent movies

+## Additional Stories

+These additional stories are completed:

+- [X] User can view details about a celebrity's popular movies like trailer, release date, etc.

 ## Video Walkthrough